menahals/DetectionSystem/README.md

 - Detects obstacles using ultrasonic sensors
 - Covers 4 directions around the vehicle
 - LED indication for each direction
-- Buzzer alert with variable frequency:
+- Buzzer alert with variable frequency
-  - 🔊 Slow beep (0.5s gap) → object < 80 cm
-  - 🔊 Fast beep (0.2s gap) → object < 30 cm
 - Real-time distance monitoring

 ---